Rudy Mantel

 He decided that there was, and with the help of Murph Dullum and Sammy Henriques he was able to obtain an air taxi license from the Civil Aviation Department.

-Thus in ealry 1959 Jamaica Air Taxi (JAT) was born, with a leased Stinson V-77 Reliant.
+Thus in early 1959 Jamaica Air Taxi (JAT) was born, with a leased Stinson V-77 Reliant.

-Rudt Mantel operated JAT for several months in early 1959, but the Air Registration Board (ARB) wanted too much expensive work performed on the Stinson.
+Rudy Mantel operated JAT for several months in early 1959, but then the Air Registration Board (ARB) wanted too much expensive work performed on the Stinson.

 Shortly after takeoff from Zahn, at about 400 ft, the engine began to backfire badly and lost almost all power.
 He racked it around in a 180 turn and landed back on the runway downwind.